TsingZ0/PFLlib/README.md

 ## How to start simulating (examples for FedAvg)

-- Create proper environments (see [Environments](#environments)).

 - Download [this project](https://github.com/TsingZ0/PFLlib) to an appropriate location using [git](https://git-scm.com/).
     ```bash
     git clone https://github.com/TsingZ0/PFLlib.git
     ```

+- Create proper environments (see [Environments](#environments)).

 - Build evaluation scenarios (see [Datasets and scenarios (updating)](#datasets-and-scenarios-updating)).

 - Run evaluation:
     ```bash
     cd ./system
-    python main.py -data MNIST -m cnn -algo FedAvg -gr 2000 -did 0 # using the MNIST dataset, the FedAvg algorithm, and the 4-layer CNN model
+    python main.py -data MNIST -m CNN -algo FedAvg -gr 2000 -did 0 # using the MNIST dataset, the FedAvg algorithm, and the 4-layer CNN model
     ```

 **Note**: It is preferable to tune algorithm-specific hyper-parameters before using any algorithm on a new machine.